 On August 28, 2017, the Company entered into a 12% convertible promissory note with an accredited investor in the principal amount of \$110,000, with an original issue discount of \$10,000, which matures on February 28, 2018.
 The note is convertible into shares of the Company's common stock at a variable conversion rate equal to the lesser of sixty percent (60%) of the lowest trading price over the 20 trading days prior to conversion, subject to adjustment.
 In connection with the note, the Company issued 50,000 warrants, exercisable at \$0.20, with a five-year term.
 The exercise price is adjustable upon certain events, as set forth in the agreement, including for future dilutive issuance.
 The exercise price was adjusted to \$0.15 and the warrants issued increased to 66,667, upon a warrant issuance related to a new convertible debenture on September 11, 2017.
 The warrants exercise price was subsequently reset to 50% of the market price during the third quarter of fiscal 2018, and the warrants issued increased accordingly.
 Additionally, in connection with the note, the Company also issued 343,750 shares of common stock of the Company as a commitment fee.
 The commitment shares fair value was calculated as \$58,438, based on the market value of the common shares at the closing date of \$0.17, and was recognized as part of the debt discount.
 The shares are to be returned to the Treasury of the Company in the event the debenture is fully repaid prior to the date which is 180 days following the issue date.
 On October 31, 2017, there was a second closing to the August debenture, in the principal amount of \$66,000, maturing on April 30, 2018.
-The second closing has the same conversion terms as the first closing, however there were no additional warrants issued with the second closing.
-Additionally, in connection with the second closing, the Company issued 332,500 shares of common stock of the Company as a commitment fee.
-The commitment shares fair value was calculated as \$35,877, based on the market value of the common shares
+The second closing, the Company issued 332,500 shares of common stock of the Company as a commitment fee.
+The commitment shares fair value was calculated as \$35,877, based on the market value of the common shares at the closing date of \$0.11, and was recognized as part of the debt discount.
+The shares are to be returned to the Treasury of the Company in the event the debenture is fully r